Keerlokesh/Assignment1/README.md

 ### Key features:
     - Easy to use
     - Using Restful services for http requests
-    - capable to handle multiple request simultaneously
+    - capable to handle multiple request
     - Using MySQl database